Stay up-to date with Uni-Gauge-E News

 Mode of Payment : Net Banking | Credit Card | Debit Card

-- Get Registered- Candidates have to enter valid email address and mobile to register for Uni-GAUGE-E 2023
+- Get Registered- Candidates have to enter a valid email address and mobile to register for Uni-GAUGE-E 2024

-- Upload Scanned Images of Required Documents- After submitting all the required details, candidates have to upload scanned images of photograph and signature in the prescribed format and dimension.
+- Upload Scanned Images of Required Documents- After submitting all the required details, candidates have to upload scanned images of photographs and signatures in the prescribed format and dimensions.

 - Select Test Centre- A maximum of 3 exam centres has to be selected as per the preference.

-- Pay Application Fees- After completely filling the application form, payment of the application fees had to be made.
+- Pay Application Fees- After completely filling out the application form, payment of the application fees had to be made.
 Candidates will be able to pay the application fee in online mode (net banking, Credit/debit card).
-Note that, the Uni-GAUGE 2023 application fee is non-refundable in nature.
+Note that, the Uni-GAUGE 2024 application fee is non-refundable in nature.